German–Soviet Commercial Agreement (1940): Total trade

 Large amounts of crude oil were delivered, with German documents in 1940 already indicating that the Soviets had delivered crude oil at a rate of 150000 ST (convert 150000) a month for five months in 900 German tank cars exclusively reserved for it.

 Hitler breaks the Pact

 On 22 June 1941, Germany began Operation Barbarossa, the invasion of the Soviet Union through the territories that the two countries had previously divided.
-Despite fears causing the Soviet Union to enter deals with Germany in 1939, that Germany came so close to destroying the Soviet Union was due, in large part, to Soviet actions taken from 1939 to 1941.
+Despite fears helping cause the Soviet Union to enter deals with Germany in 1939, that Germany came so close to destroying the Soviet Union was due, in large part, to Soviet actions taken from 1939 to 1941.
 Without Soviet imports, German stocks would have run out in several key products by October 1941, only three and a half months into the invasion.
 Germany would have already run through their stocks of rubber and grain before the first day of the invasion were it not for Soviet imports: